 One must learn by doing the thing; for though you think that you know it, you have no certainty until you try.

-Parts I and II of this series introduced a methodology and analysis protocol to assess, in an objective manner, the competitiveness of running races using the Road Marathon event-type as a demonstration example.
+Parts I and II of this series introduced a methodology and analysis protocol to assess, in an objective manner, the competitiveness of running races using the Road Marathon event-type as a demonstration example (see part IV for extension to ultramarathons).
 It is found that normalization of the finishing time and rank order data to percentage back from the winning time and cumulative probability, respectively, results in simple exponential functionality.
 This functionality is expected for athletic performance.
 In addition, because the data are normalized the approach allows for reliable event-to-event comparisons.
 In Part III of the series the analysis is extended to a shorter race length- the Road 10 km.

 For reasons of continuity, stability, and the relevance of long-term aggregated data, I searched for a 10 km road race that has been run on the same course over an extended period of time.
 One such race is the Boulder Boulder 10 km road race that takes place each year on Memorial Day in Boulder, CO.
 This race was co-founded by Olympian Frank Shorter in 1979 has been in existence since.
 The period used to analyze this race is 2001-2013.
 The 2014 results as reported on the Boulder Boulder race website are still preliminary so they are not included here.
 Also, in 2011 the race starting point was moved to a new location so when aggregated results are used one must take that into account.
 In this analysis any aggregated results will only include the 2001-2010 datasets.